1960 Republican National Convention: Presidential candidates

+Vice Presidential nomination

+Vice Presidential candidates

 After winning the presidential nomination, Nixon considered several candidates for the vice presidential nomination.
 Incumbent President Dwight D. Eisenhower strongly supported Henry Cabot Lodge Jr., the United States Ambassador to the United Nations.
 Though Lodge was not viewed by Republicans as a charismatic speaker, his foreign policy experience as well as his longtime Republican Party ties as a descendant of the Lodge family made him an appealing candidate.

 Lodge was unpopular with the conservative wing of the party, who regarded him as a Northeastern moderate.
 As a result of the conservatives' coolness toward Lodge, Nixon strongly considered conservative Minnesota Representative Walter Judd and U.S. Senator Thruston Morton of Kentucky, an establishment Republican who was more moderate than Judd but had a high profile as chairman of the Republican National Committee.